Month: September 2021

 - You have established a clear distinction for your dog between acclimation time and the beginning of work.

-- You have practiced the entire 5 step process several times at home before taking it on the road.
-The familiarity of the process as a whole will facilitate generalization on the road.
+- You have practiced the entire process at home and your dog knows it well, before taking it on the road.
+The familiarity of the process as a whole is essential to generalization on the road.

 Also: Choose your environments wisely.
 Set your dog up for success by not overwhelming him, and raise the challenges incrementally, one criteria at a time.
 Safety must always be priority when choosing.

 Steps are as follows.
-The critical elements of choice, clarity, structure and creativity are identified in bold print as they apply to each step.
+The critical elements of choice, clarity, structure and consistency are identified in bold print as they apply to each step.

 1. Acclimation: (choice to explore, investigate): First and foremost for training in any new environment is acclimation.
 Rather than reinvent the wheel, I will provide a link to Denise Fenzi’s excellent blog post on this topic: https://denisefenzi.com/2015/08/acclimation/

 But for now, acclimation is allowing my dog time they need to take in the area where we will be training.
-For example, if it is a park I will pick out an appropriate space where we will actually work and let my dog walk (on leash) within that designated space (clarity, a clearly defined work space), sniff, look until he is relaxed, no longer concerned.
-Then back in the crate he goes to relax, and maybe process what he has learned about the area, while I set up for training
+For example, if it is a park I will pick out an appropriate space where we will actually work and let my dog walk (on leash) on the perimeter of that designated space (clarity, a clearly defined work space, separate from walk and sniff), sniff and look until he is relaxed, no longer concerned.
+I often follow this initial acclimation walk with a short period of stationary acclimation on a mat, while we sit and relax on the edge of the work area for a few minutes.
+Then back in the crate to relax and process what he has observed while I set up for training.

-2. Set up the training area: For scent training, my basic setup includes a start line with 2 cones, a platform for “consent to work” behavior, (also known as “start button” behavior- when my dog voluntarily gets on the platform he is choosing to work).
-You could also use a foot target or something else entirely.
-For my purpose here I wanted an obvious stationing-type set up initially, but will fade this as we progress.
-My set up is always the same (you can see it it the video link at the end), providing structure and clarity along with familiarity, wherever we are.
-Start button/consent behaviors are usually best tailored to the dog’s preference, use a prop or not, etc. More on start button behaviors and consent can be found here: https://thecognitivecanine.com/blog/start-button-behaviors/
+2. Set up the training area: For scent training, my basic setup includes a start line with 2 cones, a platform for voluntary start button behavior (and other benefits that a platform provides).
+I intentionally use this obvious stationing set up for several reasons, but will fade the platform as we progress.
+My set up is always the same (you can see it it the video link at the end), providing structure, clarity and consistency, wherever we are.

-3. Working session part 1, Assessment Games, mental warm up: The games begin when my dog voluntarily gets up on his platform-this is his “start button” behavior, meaning that he is choosing to work, opting in.
-At this point, I assess the dog’s mental state for work, and for this I have a plethora of tools to pick from.
+3. Acclimation to workspace.
+Assessment Games, mental warm up: At this point, I assess the dog’s mental state for work, and for this I have a plethora of tools to pick from.
 I have used Pattern Games from Leslie McDevitt’s Control Unleashed.
-I also use Focus Games and Zen Games from Dr. Deb Jones’ Get Focused classes at Fenzi Dog Sport Academy, as well as Ready To Work protocol from Shade Whitesel and also Kamal Fernandez classes at Fenzi.
-I also have some of my own games that are very familiar to my dogs.
-You can use your own creativity to develop assessment tools once you have a clear understanding of your dog readiness for work.
-Any assessment games should be predictable and well known to your dog, initially taught at home in an easy and comfortable environment.
+I also use Focus Games and Zen Games from Dr. Deb Jones’ Get Focused classes at Fenzi Dog Sport Academy, as well as Ready To Work protocol from Shade Whitesel, engagement exercises from Kamal Fernandez classes at Fenzi.
+I also have some of my own games.
+You can use your own creativity to develop assessment tools once you know what works best and gives you a clear understanding of your dogs’ readiness for work.
+Any assessment protocol should be consistent, predictable and well known to your dog, initially taught at home in an easy and comfortable environment.
 Start Button behaviors will vary with handler/dog preferences.

 4. Break: When a few reps of assessment games are showing me that he is ready to work, he takes a brief break while I set up the searches.
 He can be back in the crate or waiting calmly on a mat nearby.
 (NOTE: IF assessment games indicate that he is not ready, we take a break and try those again.
 If he fails a second time I end the session with “all done” a cookie scatter, and back to crate while I evaluate why and what I could/should have done differently.
 I don’t normally try to restart a 3d time.
 We might just go for a walk, or just go home.)